RRTaxOrg/RRTax/README.md

 # RRTax
+This is the RRtax Website Project for EECS2311Z

+**ITR0**
+Link to Youtube video of exploratory meeting with the client: https://youtu.be/inh3fe45IU8 Link to Google Docs document for Iteration 0: https://docs.google.com/document/d/14BtTduTpBqOeJh-ErC-dOKVAOxjb6ydDlebsMnDQPdk/edit?usp=sharing

+**Tech Stack**
+- Next.js - Frontend
+- Node.js - Backend
+- SQLite - Database

 ## How to Run the Project

 - In the root directory do ./start_script.sh to run then the website should open on